Image Generation from Contextually-Contradictory Prompts: Introduction

 \section{Introduction}

-Text-to-image diffusion models have demonstrated remarkable capabilities in generating high-quality and diverse visual content from natural language prompts~\cite{rombach2022high, ramesh2021zeroshottexttoimagegeneration, ho2020denoising}.
+Text-to-image diffusion models have demonstrated remarkable capabilities in generating high-quality and diverse visual content from natural language prompts~\citep{rombach2022high, ramesh2021zeroshottexttoimagegeneration, ho2020denoising}.
 However, achieving precise semantic alignment between the generated image and the conditioning prompt remains an open challenge.
 This issue becomes particularly pronounced when the target prompt lies outside the model’s training distribution, such as prompts that combine semantically plausible yet statistically uncommon or unconventional concepts.
-For example, as shown in Figure~\ref{fig:teaser}, generating an image from the prompt ``a rooster in a nest'' often results in colorful birds sitting in a nest.
-This is due to the model's strong prior entanglement between bird species and nests, which implicitly contradicts the notion of a rooster.
+For example, as shown in Figure~\ref{fig:teaser}, generating an image from the prompt \textit{``A butterfly is in a bee’s hive''} often results in a butterfly on a flower.
+This is due to the model's prior that entangles butterflies with flowers, which implicitly contradicts the notion of a bee’s hive.

 We refer to this phenomenon as \textit{Contextual Contradiction}, a conflict between two concepts that arises not from direct semantic opposition, but from the model’s associations learned during training.
-More precisely, we say that concept $A$ contextually contradicts concept $B$ if the model's prior entangles $A$ with concept $C$, and $B$ contradicts $C$.
+More precisely, we say that concept $A$ contextually contradicts concept $B$ if the model's prior entangles $A$ with concept $C$, and $B$ contradicts $C$ (see Figure~\ref{fig:contradiction}).
 In Figure~\ref{fig:teaser}, we illustrate this with a blowing dragon, which stands in contextual contradiction with the water due to its entanglement with fire.

 The phenomenon of contextual contradiction in text-to-image models relates to the broader issue of spurious correlations in deep learning.
-Models often rely on shortcuts, which are predictive patterns in the training data that do not reflect true semantics~\cite{Geirhos_2020}.
-In NLP, models exploit syntactic heuristics rather than reasoning~\cite{McCoy_2019}, while in computer vision, they may depend on background cues rather than object features~\cite{xiao2021noise, Singh_2020}.
-For example, classifiers may fail to recognize cows on beaches due to background biases~\cite{Beery_2018}.
-In this paper, we identify similar biases in generative models, where contextual contradictions arise when prompts include plausible but uncommon concept combinations.
+Models often exploit shortcuts, relying on correlations in the training data that are statistically strong but semantically misleading~\citep{Geirhos_2020}.
+In this paper, we identify a similar bias in generative models: contextual contradictions occur when prompts combine concepts that individually align with the model’s priors but conflict when combined, revealing the model’s reliance on such correlations rather than robust compositional reasoning.